vimaec/g3d/README.md

 including formats such as FBX, glTF, OBJ, PLY, and in memory data structures used in popular 3D APIs, like Unity, Three.JS, Assimp, and 3dsMax.

-BFAST is maintained by [VIMaec LLC](https://vimaec.com) and is licensed under the terms of the MIT License.
+G3D is maintained by [VIMaec LLC](https://vimaec.com) and is licensed under the terms of the MIT License.

 # Repository Structure and Projects